 List activity Time Frame

-Have Done:
+Have done:

 Plan to do:

-Yet to decide:

-ret to decide.
+Considering:

-Leadership and Co-Curricular Learning: Knowledge from Experience
+Leadership and Community Engagement Pathway: Co-Curricular Learning

-Saint Anselm College has a great number of activities, organizations and offers many experiences to help you enhance your experience while you are outside of the classroom.
+Saint Anselm College has a great number of activities, organizations and opportunities for involvement to enhance your experience outside of the classroom.
 College is the time to step out of your comfort zone, be involved and enhance leadership skills.
 Engagement allows students to learn from others, reflect, understand skills and strengths, clarify values, and challenges you to develop leadership skills and apply your academic learning.